-I am particularly interested in how a nature-enhancing, built environment may affect social, cultural, and consciousness development.
-My research explores the role of aesthetic, green-sustainable structural design harmonized with the natural landscape/ecosystems in creating a societal structure (sustainable culture) that is also synchronized with the natural environment, cycles, and frequencies.
+Dr. Miller is particularly interested in how a nature-enhancing, built environment may affect social, cultural, and consciousness development.
+Her research explores the role of aesthetic, green-sustainable structural design harmonized with the natural landscape/ecosystems in creating a societal structure (sustainable culture) that is also synchronized with the natural environment, cycles, and frequencies.
 This synchronization has the potential to engage and aligned the community in caring reciprocal relationship that directly and indirectly enhances the wellbeing of the residents and co-existing ecosystems as well as reduce land and water geopathic stress.

 The state of our health and metabolism reflects our mind-body’s ability to conserve, access, and efficiently utilize food and other personal resources.

 Multiple types of stressors impact us in our daily lives.
 Ongoing or excessive socio-economic, work-life, trauma, and environmental/geopathic stress creates vulnerable to stress-related emotional, mental, and physical ailments.
 The inundation of life stressors plays a significant role in mind-body systemic entropy: inefficient metabolism/low energy, and the prevalence of high blood pressure, high cholesterol, arthritis, diabetes, heart disease, cancer, and stroke throughout the U.S. population.
 Stress-related conditions also include immune disorders as well as emotional and mental health conditions (depression, anxiety, panic attacks, etc).